Generative AI at GWU: Awareness, Literacy, and Integration

 2. A genAI Institute for faculty and staff to develop genAI literacy skills.

-4. A podcast series to discuss with faculty/experts on genAI in teaching, research, and work.
+4. A podcast series to discuss with faculty genAI in teaching, research, and work.

 5. A professional development series teaching skills to get faculty started with using genAI.

-6. A series of library produced teaching and learning symposiums.
+6. A series of library produced teaching and learning symposia.

 7. A library produced genAI LibGuide.

-8. A monthly library staff presentations and activities to promote staff upskilling with genAI.
+8. Monthly staff presentations and activities to promote upskilling with genAI.

-9. A series of library hosted student competitions with genAI tools.
+9. A series of student competitions with genAI tools.

 ## 🎯 Results

-Overall, I was able to lead and accomplish a great deal of program ideation, design, development, and delivery from 2023-2024 at GWU.
-I did this with the help and strategic use of multiple staff, by gaining time from efforts to orchestrate powerful efficiencies in regular projects, by jumping in myself to fill the gaps, and through amazing partnerships with multiple faculty. **It was an exciting time and I was proud to get accomplish so much for the GWU community.**
+Overall, I was able to lead and accomplish a great deal of program ideation, design, development, and delivery from 2023–2024 at GWU.
+I did this with the help and strategic use of multiple staff, gaining time from efficiencies in regular projects, filling work gaps myself, and through amazing partnerships with multiple faculty. **It was an exciting time and I was proud to accomplish so much for the GWU community.**